 Supplementary Credit Cards: What They Are and How They Work

 Adding supplementary credit cards — credit cards tied to a primary credit card account — can be a good way to help someone establish credit.
-For example, adding a supplementary credit card for a child can help them build credit, since they will get the benefit of the primary cardholder’s good credit history.
-Someone working to rebuild their credit could also benefit.
+For example, adding a supplementary credit card for a child could help them build credit, by giving them the benefit of a primary cardholder’s good credit history.

 What Is a Supplementary Credit Card?

 A supplementary credit card, also known as an authorized user credit card, is a secondary credit card tied to the account of an existing user.
-This existing user could be a trusted friend, family member, or caregiver.
+The existing user, who is the primary cardholder, could be a trusted friend, family member, or caregiver.
 The primary cardholder is responsible for all charges made by any authorized users or supplementary credit card holders.

 Recommended: What Is Considered a Fair Credit Score?